-The implementation date could be any date following direction, although it is preferable that the date would be prior to 01 October 2013.
+No implementation timescales are proposed, although it is preferable that the implementation date is prior to 01 October 2013.

 2 Why Change?

 Current regime:

 Whilst the Uniform Network Code (UNC) allows Users to cease registration at a Supply Point, via the Isolation and Withdrawal process, the restrictions on capacity reduction, limit the ability to reflect reduced demand in the capacity booking.
 This is because a Registered User's Supply Point Capacity at a DM Supply Point, which drives Transporter the charging, is not permitted to be less than the Bottom Stop Supply Point Capacity (Bottom Stop) and can only be reduced during a Capacity Reduction Period (October to January).